Eagles' Wentz has stress fracture in back; no surgery needed

-PHILADELPHIA (AP) - Carson Wentz's back injury will likely give Nick Foles another opportunity.
+PHILADELPHIA (AP) - Carson Wentz's back injury means Nick Foles gets another opportunity to rescue the Philadelphia Eagles.

 Eagles coach Doug Pederson said Friday that Wentz does not require surgery for a stress fracture in his back and the injury could take up to three months to heal.
-The quarterback is listed as "questionable" for Sunday night's game against the Rams in Los Angeles and is scheduled to travel with the team.
+The quarterback is listed as "doubtful" for Sunday night's game against the Rams in Los Angeles and is scheduled to travel with the team.
+Foles wasn't available to speak to reporters, but teammates expect the Super Bowl MVP to start.

+"He's the guy and it's my job to create as much separation for him or if he gives me an opportunity and I am covered, go get it," wide receiver Nelson Agholor said after practice.

 The team isn't certain when Wentz got hurt and Pederson said the injury developed over time.
 A test on Tuesday revealed his condition.